mf-social/project-blue-house/docs/secure_logins.md

 ![password login](../images/password_login.png)

-As discussed in the 'Security' page we are going to disable password logins by SSH and create a shared key which we will store on our **laptop**  Only your **laptop** will be able to connect via SSH in the future.
+As discussed in the 'Security' page we are going to disable password logins by SSH and create a shared key which we will store on our **laptop**.
+Only your **laptop** will be able to connect via SSH in the future.
 The only way to login with a password is to have physical access to the machine.
 As per the screenshot, first we create the file to store the shared key in...

 ```
 mkdir .ssh